 President, Phillips Energy

 John Phillips is Co-owner and President of Phillips Energy, Inc. and JCB Transport, Inc. John oversees all fuel delivery operations and new products and services.
 He has over 25 years experience in the fuels industry.
 His expertise includes extensive work with conventional as well as alternative fuels delivery and refueling infrastructure.
 He has assisted multiple municipalities and private fleets through the transition process from conventional to alternative fuels.
 His vision for the future allowed Phillips Energy to be one of the first companies in Virginia to offer three different alternative fuels in one retail location.
-John was educated at Virginia Wesleyan College in Norfolk, Va and is a Class A Contractor in the Commonwealth of Virginia.
+John was educated at Virginia Wesleyan College and is a Class A Contractor in the Commonwealth of Virginia.

 Bill Griffiths